HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry

 At each re-weighting iteration $j$, the objective function is updated using the current $\bm{w}_j$, and is solved via the FB \eqref{eq:fb}.
-The Hyper-uSARA algorithm is summarised in Algorithm~\ref{algo:hyperusara}.
-The proximity operator of the composite regularisation function \eqref{eq:sara_prior} is computed via a sub-iterative dual-FB \citep{combettes2011proximal} illustrated in Algorithm~\ref{algo:prox_hyperusara}.
+The Hyper-uSARA algorithm is summarized in Algorithm~\ref{algo:hyperusara}.
+The proximity operator of the composite regularization function \eqref{eq:sara_prior} is computed via a sub-iterative dual-FB \citep{combettes2011proximal} illustrated in Algorithm~\ref{algo:prox_hyperusara}.
 At a given $\mathbf{Z} \in \mathbb{R}^{N \times L}$, the respective proximity operators for the positivity constraint and the weighted $\ell_{2,1}$-norm sparsity term have closed-form solutions such that

 and